Evejrobles/evejrobles.github.io/README.md

   Week2: This week was excited to build a game in andriod.
 Took first quiz and realized I needed to study more.
 Getting some lunch time tutoring is helping me to understand some coding concepts.

+  Week 3: This week we were introduced to Salesforce.
+It seems like there are alot of job opportunities with learning Salesforce.
+We also finalized personal android projects and voted on Capstone projects.
+Excited to start both.